-The biggest tire you can fit on a MQ Triton with stock suspension and stock rims are 265/65/17 or 265/70/16.
+The biggest tire you can fit on an MQ Triton with stock suspension and stock rims is 265/65/17 or 265/70/16.
 They both equate to a 29.5” to 30.6” in metric measurements.
 This size fits without any rubbing problems, and no trimming or additional modifications are required to make them function properly.

-With a bigger, heavier tire, you will also notice a slight reduction in all-round performance.
-It’s not a major difference and its barely noticeable most of the time in real-world daily driving, however if you know your truck well enough, you’ll notice a slight shift in its performance characteristics.
+With a bigger, heavier tire, you will also notice a slight reduction in all-around performance.
+It’s not a major difference and it’s barely noticeable most of the time in real-world daily driving, however, if you know your truck well enough, you’ll notice a slight shift in its performance characteristics.

 Biggest Tires on a Stock MQ Triton – No Lift